ktranfaglia1/ktranfaglia1/README.md

 ## About me

 I am a senior undergraduate at Salisbury University studying computer science and computational data science.
-In my repositories, you will find all my code from the math and computer science courses I have taken, including my research projects.
+In my repositories, you will find projects and notable programs I have written over the years.

 ## Contact and Link